Answered By: E-library Team Last Updated: 06 Apr, 2017 Views: 191

 Yes, the Library has built an edition of the LibX toolbar.
-It is an add-on for Firefox and Google Chrome web browsers (NB: Internet Explorer has been dropped as a supported browser, and you may need to enable a pop-up alert).
-It includes all sorts of things to do with the Library's electronic resources and web pages, and it will be particularly useful off campus.
+It is an add-on for Firefox and Google Chrome web browsers (NB: you may need to enable a pop-up alert before you can install the add-on; Internet Explorer has been dropped as a supported browser).
+It includes all sorts of things to do with the Library's electronic resources and guides, and it will be particularly useful off campus.

-Once installed you will have a button on your toolbar to search all the Library's resources, Google Scholar, WorldCat as well as providing quick links to various things like the e-Library resources, the Library website and other services like BlackBoard Learn, Connect and eVision.
+Once installed you will have a button on your toolbar to search all the Library's resources (Library Search), Google Scholar, WorldCat as well as providing quick links to various things like the e-Library resources, the Library website and other services like BlackBoard Learn, Connect and eVision.

 Search the Catalogue

-- by dragging-and-dropping text on the words "Search Brunel University Library" in the LibX toolbar.
+- by dragging-and-dropping text onto the words "Search Brunel University Library" in the LibX toolbar.

 - or by selecting text, right clicking it, and selecting the appropriate option from the context menu.

 Support for off-campus users via our e-Library proxy service